Foreign Legion in the Balkans: 1915-1919

 Foreign Legion - Company - Balkans - 1917 - Makukovo - Positions

-The trenches on the front line nearby Makukovo.
-The legionnaires were occupying mainly AK6 (Observer Hill), AK4 or K6.
+Trenches on the front line near Makukovo.
+Legionnaires were mainly guarding AK6 (Observer Hill), AK4, and K6.

 Foreign Legion - Company - Balkans - Makukovo - Piton des Guetteurs - Observer Hill - AK6